paulKinyua/laravelFingerprintAuth/README.md

 # Setup
 Before you start, make sure you have npm, php and mysql have been installed into your computer and are running.
 After clonning the Laravel project run:
+- npm install
+    This command will install the node packages that will be used to load the UI pages.

 - php artisan migrate
     This command will create the database and the defined tables